tars-06/codeforces-clone/README.md

-either run the server.js using "node server.js" on your terminal, and the site will be hosted on localhost:3000
+run the server.js using "node server.js" on your terminal, and the site will be hosted on localhost:3000

-or just view the site using live server of vscode using index.html